smash64-dev/network-analyzer/README.md

 ## Deleting the analyzer

 - Open a command prompt / terminal in the directory
-- Delete the virtual machine with
+- Delete the virtual machine with:

 ```
 $ vagrant destroy